gensecaihq/kubekavach/DOCUMENTATION.md

 *   **Rule Definiton**: While the source code for the rules is not available in the provided directory listing, the `package.json` file indicates that this package depends on `@kubekavach/core` and `@kubernetes/client-node`.
 This suggests that the rules are implemented as TypeScript functions that interact with the Kubernetes API to fetch resource configurations and then evaluate them against a set of security best practices.
 *   **Extensibility**: The rule engine is designed to be extensible.
 Users can add their own custom rules by creating new TypeScript files that export a rule definition object.
 This object would include the rule ID, name, severity, and the logic for the check.
+*   **Testing**: For production-grade quality, comprehensive testing of rules is crucial.
+This includes unit tests (as demonstrated in `packages/rules/src/test/pod-security.test.ts`) and advanced techniques like fuzzing or property-based testing to ensure rules correctly identify vulnerabilities across a wide range of valid and malformed Kubernetes manifests.

 ### 3. Replay Package (`@kubekavach/replay`)